The Majority of Art Histories sessions take place on Wednesdays, chiefly during the Autumn and Spring terms.

 Fine Art students study Western history of art and a history of ideas and critical perspectives in the visual arts.
 They also participate in seminars based around contemporary ideas and themes affecting fine art practice.

-Each year a range of visiting artists, academics and practitioners, supplements the curriculum of the Humanities Courses.
+Each year a range of visiting artists, academics and practitioners, supplements the curriculum of the Art Histories Courses.
 Regular discussions and debates in museums and galleries also forms an essential aspect of student learning.

 The staff of the Department are each experts in certain fields of art history, who at the same time have an engaged interest in contemporary fine art practice or else conservation/carving practice.

-Staff teaching in the Humanities department this year include:
+Staff teaching in the Art Histories department this year include:

 Dr Alice Andrews Emma Biggs Matthew Collings Sue Jenkins Vivienne Lawes Harry Mount Paolo Plotegher Manuel Ramos Dr Matthew Rowe Rachel Steward